 Q. What are the steps that are involved in deploying Jboss cache using Mbean service?

 JBoss cache provides MBean service that can be registered with the environment to allow the cache access using JMX.
-The steps that are involved in deploying JBoss cache that is using Mbean service is that:
+The steps that are involved in Deploying JBoss Applications cache that is using Mbean service is that:

 1. First copy the configuration xml file and deploy it in the directory that is given by the JBoss cache.
 The configuration files from all other sections are present there only.

 2. Check the etc/META-INF directory for the configuration files that are for different cache modes and that can be used to deploy the JBoss cache.

 3. Get the command to invoke the right service like create, start, stop, and destroy operations t be performed on the files given in the directory.

 4. Look for the details of the cache’s current state to see the process which can be executed or contained before any other.

 5. Cache configuration files are checked and necessary changes are made when the cache is already running.